-Images of toned and chiseled stomachs are ubiquitous in the media nowadays.
+Images of toned and chiselled stomachs are ubiquitous in the media nowadays.
 From movies and magazines to Instagram profiles, the legions of men and women displaying their ultra-defined midsections might well lead you to believe they are a necessary requirement for a full and happy life.
 But besides being de rigueur for superheroes, what functional benefit do strong and toned abdominals provide the rest of us mere mortals?

 Under Your Skin